About the Miss Rodeo America Organization

 2012 —Mackenzie Carr is the first Oregonian to win the title of Miss Rodeo America.
 Tracy Damrell remains President of Miss Rodeo America, Inc. and Kelly Baxley continues as President of the Miss Rodeo America Scholarship Foundation.
 The Pageant returns to the MGM Grand Hotel & Casino as the host hotel for the 2013 Pageant.

 2013 —Chenae Shiner became the 5th young lady from Utah to receive the title of Miss Rodeo America.
-Frances Bendele, from Hondo, Texas was elected to the position of President of Miss Rodeo America, Inc. Kelly Baxley continues as President of the Miss Rodeo America Scholarship Foundation.
+Frances Bendele, from Hondo, Texas was elected to the position of President of Miss Rodeo America, Inc. and her brother Glenn Klaus, was elected to the position of President of the Miss Rodeo America Scholarship Foundation.
+This is the first time a brother/sister duo has held these positions at the same time!
+The 2014 Miss Rodeo America Pageant returns to the "Home of Champions" at the MGM Grand Hotel & Casino as the host hotel.